 - Paste the License key to the License section of PostX

-After successfully installing and activating PostX you may see a notification of Installing the free version.
+After successfully installing and activating PostX you may see a notification for Installing the free version.
 If the free version of PostX is not installed on your WordPress site.
 You have to install and activate it.
 Because both the free and pro versions work together.
 It is possible to use the free version without the pro version but not possible to use the pro version without the free version.

 You can also check out the below video for the live demonstration of installing Postx and License key activation.

 Step 2: Turn on “Save Template” and “Elementor” Addons